henhouseai/henhouse/context/page.md

 ### Image Class

 The Image class follows a similar architecture to Page:
-- Uses mixins for functionality (ImageValidationMixin, ImageContentMixin, ImageInstancesMixin, ImageUsageMixin, ImageDisplayMixin, ImageCacheMixin)
+- Provides comprehensive functionality organized into focused areas
 - Has its own registry system (`image_registry.py`) with hot cache
 - Uses cache database for derived fields (instances, pages/usage) plus metadata backup
 - Follows same patterns as Page but simpler structure